microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-sample-create.md

 ### Update ConnectionManagementServiceImpl.cs

-ConnectionManagementServiceImpl.cs has three methods to be implemented:
+You will implement three methods in ConnectionManagementServiceImpl.cs.

+#### ValidateAuthentication

-**ValidateAuthentication**: This method is used to validate the credentials and the datasource URL provided.
-We need to connect to the datasource URL using the credentials provided and return success if the connection succeeds or auth failure status if the connection fails.
+The **ValidateAuthentication** method is used to validate the credentials and the data source URL provided.
+You need to connect to the data source URL using the credentials provided and return success if the connection succeeds or auth failure status if the connection fails.

 1. Create a folder called "**Data**" under "CustomConnector" and create a file CsvDataLoader.cs in the folder.